Things to Do in Luang Prabang in January

 Best Activities in January

-Kuang Si Waterfalls Swimming and Hiking
+Kuang Si Waterfall hiking and swimming

 January Events & Festivals